10.5 Step 3: Marketing Program (Marketing Mix, Marketing Strategies, 4 P’s)

 Advertising

 Advertising is paid, non-personal communication designed to create an awareness of a product or company.
-Ads are everywhere—in print media (such as newspapers, magazines, mailers), on billboards, in broadcast media (radio and TV), and, increasingly, online.
+Ads are everywhere—in print media (such as newspapers, magazines, mailers), on billboards, in broadcast media (radio and TV), and, increasingly, online using search engine optimization techniques.
 It’s hard to escape the constant barrage of advertising messages; it’s estimated that the average consumer is confronted by about 5,000 ad messages each day (compared with about 500 ads a day in the 1970s).[18]
 For this very reason, ironically, ads aren’t as effective as they used to be.
 Because we’ve learned to tune them out, companies now have to come up with innovative ways to get through to potential customers.
 A New York Times article[19] claims that “anywhere the eye can see, it’s likely to see an ad.”
 Subway cars are plastered with ads for cell phone companies.
 Restaurant placemats are decorated with ads, and social media feeds are peppered with ‘suggested products’.
 [20] Advertising is still the most prevalent form of promotion.

 The choice of advertising media depends on your product, target audience, and budget.
 A travel agency selling spring-break getaways to college students might post flyers on campus bulletin boards or run ads in campus newspapers.
 The co-founders of Sleep Country Canada found radio ads particularly effective, ingraining their catchy jingle, “why buy a mattress anywhere else?” into listeners nationwide.